firetofficial/QuackClaimer/README.md

 - Run the main script main.py.
 - Follow the prompts to input your tokens and configure the minimum number of eggs to claim.
 - The tool will then start claiming eggs automatically based on your configurations.
+> **Warning**
+> Please be advised that usage of this tool is entirely at your own risk.
+I assumes no responsibility for any adverse consequences that may arise from its use, and users are encouraged to exercise caution and exercise their own judgment in utilizing this tool.

 ## Authors